• Menu

 These are some of the best long-haul flight tips!

-Check online to see what kind of inflight entertainment options your flight offers: are there seatback screens, wifi, power outlets, phone chargers at your seat?
+Check online to see what kind of inflight entertainment options your flight offers: are there seatback screens, wifi, power outlets, and phone chargers at your seat?

 Plan to bring an interesting book, one you simply cannot put down.
 That will make the time pass quickly.
-You will be so engrossed in the story that it will make your flight seem shorter.

 Download podcasts to your electronic devices.
 You can learn something new and the topics are unlimited from comedy to politics, self-help to music.